Find a clinic

 What causes mastoiditis?

-• Pain, sensitivity, or swelling around/behind the ear
+• Pain, tenderness, redness, or swelling behind the ear

 • Ear discharge